GKonGitHub/playground-json/edi/README.md

 An insurance company may send several EDI documents covering each aspect of the business.
 These are sent periodically and responses are also received periodically.
 How can the Big 3 technologies enhance the efficiency of B2B transactions set up with EDI ?
-Which is the focuse of this project.
+Which is the focus of this project.